 What is Service?

 "Service" or "Service of Process" is making sure the other side gets a copy of the papers you are filing (for example, a complaint).
-If you are starting a case, your case cannot go forward until the other side is served.
+If you are starting a case, your case cannot go forward until the other side is served with your complaint.
 Someone who is over 18 years old and is not a party to the law suit may give service.
-The person who is responsible for service must physically give a copy of all necessary forms to the person whom you filed a complaint against in court.
+The person who is responsible for service must physically give a copy of all necessary forms to the person whom you filed a complaint against in court (the defendant).

-It is very important that you do this correctly.
-If you do not, then the court may dismiss your case.
-The statutes regarding service are in MD Code, Courts & Judicial Proceedings, Title 6, Subtitle 3.
+It is very important that you serve the defendant properly.
+If you do not, the court may dismiss your case.
+The statutes on service are in MD Code, Courts & Judicial Proceedings, Title 6, Subtitle 3.
 The rules for service are in MD Rules, Title 3, Subtitle 1 for District Court and Title 2, Subtitle 1 for Circuit Court.
 Read the Law: MD Rules 2-101, 3-101; Courts and Judicial Proceedings 6-301

 How Do I Serve a Complaint, Petition or Motion?

 The court will issue a Writ of Summons, 5 to 10 days after you file your Complaint, Petition, or Motion.
 The Clerk of the Court will send the Writ of Summons to your mailing address, if you are the person who filed the document.

 You will have to attach the original copy of the summons to the packet of forms that you filed with the court (Complaint, Domestic Case Information Report, Financial Statement, etc.).
 You must make sure that the Writ of Summons is attached to a copy of the complaint, petition, or motion.
 These papers must be served on the other side.
 Read the Rules: MD Rules 2-112, 2-113, 2-121, 3-112, 3-113, 3-121

 What are the Methods of Service?

 Service can be made in one of the following ways: